9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 We structure our link finding around a state monad transformer stacked on the `IO` monad.
-Our state tracks links that we have already seen (so we don\'t check a repeated link more than once), the total number of links we have encountered, and the queue to which we should add the links that we will be checking.
+Our state tracks links that we have already seen (so we don't check a repeated link more than once), the total number of links we have encountered, and the queue to which we should add the links that we will be checking.